selamiphp/entity/README.md

 ## Motivation

 This library is a kind of helper library to generate your own Entity or Value Object models using JSON Schema.
 It is not expected to use classes in this library directly.
-To understand differences between Entities and Value Objects read Philip Brown's Post on [culttt.com](https://www.culttt.com/2014/04/30/difference-entities-value-objects/)
+To understand differences between Entities and Value Objects read Philip Brown's post on [culttt.com](https://www.culttt.com/2014/04/30/difference-entities-value-objects/)

 ## Installation